Written by Baba Faseye Sangobukunmi (Jamel Cherry) | Edited by Darasia Selby-Adebisi | April 1, 2014

 Eventually, I would be introduced to my current Oluwo, Baba Fakayode Faniyi, Agbongbon Awo of Osogbo and in 2004, make my first trip to Nigeria where I would be initiated into the Sàngó priesthood after it was confirmed that Sàngó was my orisa.
 The night before my initiation, I would dream about the whole initiation process as well as see the presiding priests whom I had never met before.
 I was shocked to see the same priests the next day at my ceremony.
 In the dream they said that they were putting a very powerful and potent warrior spirit on my head, who would vanquish my enemies.
 Upon my return to the US I began to see Sàngó work through me and for me as I continued my journey.
 My first year was rough to say the least.
 But after surviving the trials and tests of my first year I came out in a better place than I ever could have imagined.
 Few years later I would culminate my spiritual path by initiating to Ifá, thus fulfilling the prophecy made six years earlier.

-Through continued study of holistic health, Indigenous African spiritual technology and energetic healing, I would begin conducting 1495445_10202850500486602_1921787799_neducational workshops in the community while doing spiritual work for those who found themselves at my doorstep.
+Through continued study of holistic health, Indigenous African spiritual technology and energetic healing, I would begin conducting educational workshops in the community while doing spiritual work for those who found themselves at my doorstep.
 All the while I continued to travel back to Nigeria to document the culture on film to enhance my knowledge and training.
 In 2013 another milestone was reached when I completed the film Odun Oshun, the Return to Water, a documentary film about the Orisa Oshun and her festival in Osogbo, Nigeria.
 It is the culmination of many years traveling back and forth to Nigeria.

 Ten years later, I stand as a Reiki master, Certified Holistic Health Coach, Filmmaker, African Shaman, Babalawo, Sàngó priest and head of the Ile Ori L’agba Spiritual Community.
 In addition to the completion of my latest film, I have just recently completed my graduate studies in Holistic Nutrition Education.
 I have come a long ways since the days of church and Sunday school, but instead of pushing me away from God, Yoruba spiritual tradition has allowed me to fully appreciate God’s power and influence.
 Sàngó has allowed me to overcome innumerable challenges and develop more courage to conquer what is perhaps the greatest challenge of all, fear of my own potential.
 And Ifá represents that energy which continually reminds me of my destiny and the need to see it through.